exzombie/FrugalWatchdog/README.md

     > status
     < 1
     <          # still no timeout string
-    # wait until the timeout expires; the LED will light up
+    # wait until the timeout expires; the LED remains on
     > status
-    < 0        # the watchdog is stopped, counter is at zero
+    < 9        # the watchdog is stopped, counter is at timeout (rounded down)
     < TESTING  # the timeout string given at the last reset is printed back

 As you can see, the `status` command prints the string that was given